Perspiration Stain Removal - Removing Perspiration Stains

 Step 2a: When removing an old stain you should apply white vinegar to the stain, and let it sit for approximately 30 minutes.

-Step 2b: If it is a new stain, then you should apply ammonia to the stain caused by the perspiration, and let it sit for approximately 30 minutes.
+Step 2b: If it is a new stain, then you should apply ammonia to the stain, and let it sit for approximately 30 minutes.
 (Be sure to test the ammonia in an inconspicuous area first to make sure it will not damage the fabric.)

 Hint: Do not apply both ammonia and vinegar to the stain at the same time, because it will just neutralize the effects of both chemicals.